benediktwerner/Stacklands-GolemAutomation-Mod/Readme.md

 This mod adds golems which can be used to automate moving around cards, selling them, and crafting things.

 To find the ideas for the cards:
-- Buy `Logic and Reason` packs for storage place and filter
+- Buy `Logic and Reason` packs (on the mainland) for storage place and filter
 - Buy `Island Insights` packs for all the golem stuff
 - Explore the `Jungle` to find the ideas for humongous golems and get some ressources